Seattle Schools Offering Management Courses

 Bachelor of Science in Health Informatics and Health Information Management (HIM)

-This degree can be earned through the UWSC Evening Degree Program, with graduates eligible for the Registered Health Information Administrator (RHIA) certification exam.
+This degree can be earned through part-time or full-time study options and classes meet in the afternoons and evenings.
 Students learn to gather, organize, and assess healthcare data with the goal of improving the quality of healthcare delivery.
-Courses explore topics such as HIM management, medical coding, finance, quality assurance, and decision-making.
+Courses explore topics such as HIM management, operations and project management, finance, quality assurance, and electronic health records.

 Master of Business Administration